JordanLDiaz/fs-journal/notes/06-mvc.md

   7. now we want a private function in controller so user doesn't have control over it.
 User can only call things inside carsController class.
   - add  _drawCars() in controller. be sure to tab on all intellisense so it links the appstate.
   - view drawCars function w/template, etc in reference.
-  - add car id in html
+  - add car id in html (this later became listings so we could use it for multiple pages)
   - be sure to call function in carsController class/constructor _drawCars() (just asking it to draw cars on page load.)
   - should now be able to draw saturn to page.